AdaptiveConsulting/Aeron.NET/README.md

 ### Running tests
 As Aeron.NET now supports multitargeting, the only way to properly run tests for all framework versions is from dotnet cli issuing `dotnet test` on the test project folders, Visual Studio 2017 will only detect one project when launching the test runner

+### Packing NuGets
+Run `dotnet pack src\Adaptive.Aeron\Adaptive.Aeron.csproj /p:Configuration=Release`

+If there are also changes in Agrona run `src\Adaptive.Agrona\Adaptive.Agrona.csproj /p:Configuration=Release` Aeron depends on it so both should be published at the same time

 ### More Information
 The best place for more information is the [Aeron Wiki](https://github.com/real-logic/Aeron/wiki)